MzHameed/IoT-Assignments/README.md

 - Inference time per model

 ###   Use Case
-This helps to assess the tradeoffs of each model architecture for edge devices, real-time processing, and memory-bound applications.
+This helps to assess the tradeoff of each model architecture for edge devices, real-time processing, and memory-bound applications.

 ---